KNUST Department of Planning

 The KNUST Department of Planning (DOP) is one of the academic departments at the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana.
-It is under the KNUST College of Architecture and Planning.
+It is under the College of Art and Built Environment, specifically under the Faculty of Built Environment.
 The department offers undergraduate and postgraduate programmes in the award of a degree.
 It is the only institution in Ghana professionally recognized by its government to train personnel to promote, coordinate and manage development at the national and sub-national levels.

 History

 Planning education in Ghana began in 1958 with the establishment of a planning programme in the School of Architecture, Planning and Building of the Kumasi College of Arts, Science and Technology.
 The programme prepared students for the intermediate examinations of the Town Planning Institute of Great Britain.
 After passing the intermediate examination, students were sent to universities in Great Britain to obtain full professional qualifications.
 In 1961, the United Nations assisted the Government of Ghana to establish an Institute for Community Planning on the Campus of Kumasi College of Arts, Science and Technology.
 The objective of the institute was to train and educate planners at the sub-professional level.
 Students who completed the two-year programme were awarded Diplomas of the institute.
 It had an annual intake of 20 students.

 In 1963, the Institute for Community Planning was absorbed by the newly created Faculty of Architecture of the Kumasi College, whose status had been raised a year earlier to that of a university.
 The duration of the diploma programme was extended to three years by the faculty.
 The programme was discontinued in 1977 because applicants for the programme tended to have the same qualification as those admitted to the degree course.

 Within the first decade, the faculty instituted a new programme leading to a Bachelor of Science (B.Sc.)
 Degree in Design in the new Kwame Nkrumah University of Science and Technology.
 The programme permitted graduates to pursue postgraduate degrees in architecture, Planning or Building Technologies, but the idea of a combined first degree for all three fields was not very successful because most of the graduating students opted for architecture, the more lucrative practice.
 As a result, separate undergraduate degrees in the three professional fields were instituted in 1969 with a first year programme structured for all the disciplines.
 A B.Sc.
 Planning Degree Programme was commenced that year.